Faylixe/wage/Part I - Introduction/00 - Introduction.md

 This books is a perfect match for intermediate software engineer whom want to assess themselves, as well as improving their existing skills.
 We assume here that you are familiar with at least one programming language, and not familliar with low level programming (but it won't be a problem if you are).
-Since *Java* programming language is used here, it would be better if you have oriented object knowledge.
+And since *Java* programming language is used here, it would be better if you have oriented object knowledge.

 ## Let's start !